 And so, the cost-benefit analysis was born.
 The process has been refined since Dupuit’s day, and now it’s used less for calculating bridge tolls and more for figuring out if decisions are economically feasible.
 But the big picture remains the same—when it comes to decision-making, costs and benefits are key.

-A cost-benefit analysis (also called a benefit-cost analysis) is a decision-making tool that helps you choose which actions are worth pursuing.
+A cost-benefit analysis (CBA)—also called a benefit-cost analysis—is a decision-making tool that helps you choose which actions are worth pursuing.
 It provides a quantitative view of an issue, so you can make decisions based on evidence rather than opinion or bias.

-During your analysis, you assign monetary values to the costs and benefits of a decision—then subtract costs from benefits to determine net gains.
-This helps you estimate the full economic benefit (or lack thereof) of your choice so you can decide if it’s a good idea to pursue.Buat templat analisis biaya manfaat
+During your analysis process, you assign monetary values to the costs and benefits of a decision—then subtract costs from benefits to determine net gains.
+The resulting cost-benefit ratio helps you estimate the full economic benefit (or lack thereof) of your choice so you can decide if it’s a good idea to pursue.Buat templat analisis biaya manfaat

 A cost-benefit analysis works best when you want to decide whether to pursue a specific course of action.
 It also helps when your decision has clear economic costs and benefits.
 For example, it’s easier to create a CBA to determine the feasibility of a new project than to evaluate whether a new hire would be a good fit for your team.
 That’s because it’s hard to assign concrete financial costs and benefits to someone’s experience and work potential.